Friday, August 20, 1982

 The Ugly:

-Jerry Remy was just 1 for 5 but drove in a run.
+Jerry Remy was just 1 for 5 with a strikeout but scored a run.

-Dave Stapleton was just 1 for 4 but drove in a run and cored.
+Dave Stapleton was just 1 for 4 but scored a run.

 Final Thoughts: